ev3dev-lang-java/ev3dev-lang-java/README.md

 Now, with the same syntax, it is possible to deploy the software for robots on Raspberry Pi with BrickPi & PiStorms.

-Any EV3 Brick uses a `SoC: Sitara Processor AM1808` from 2010 to manage Sensors & Actuators but now with the usage of a BrickPi/PiStorms unit, it is possible to use the power of a Raspberry Pi 3.
+Any EV3 Brick uses a `SoC: Sitara Processor AM1808` (from year 2010) to manage Sensors & Actuators but now with the usage of a BrickPi/PiStorms unit, it is possible to use the power of a Raspberry Pi 3.

 **2010 Chip included on EV3 Brick:**